 To add to this confusion, many of us learn about taxonomy concepts in bits and pieces.
-Personally, I first learned about taxonomies from a very formal perspective in a library science class.
-In that class, we discussed taxonomy at a highly conceptual level, typically using examples where taxonomies were used to organize huge amounts of information in an academic setting.
-In contrast, after moving into the web development world I learned we aren’t always trying to classify everything on a site.
-Instead, we use smaller and, quite often, flat taxonomies to support specific functions of a site.
+Me?
+I first learned about taxonomies in a library science class.
+We discussed the topic in a very conceptual way.
+What were the best ways to use taxonomies in the academic setting?
+How could they be best used to organize huge amounts of academic information?
+Then I entered the web development world.
+I learned here that we aren’t always trying to classify everything on a site.
+Instead, we use smaller, flat taxonomies to support specific site functions.

-Using taxonomy shouldn’t be scary or overwhelming, but it’s easy to see how one might get confused about how to classify content on a site.
-In this article, we’ll discuss some common confusions about taxonomies and ways to make sure you don’t fall into any traps.
+Using taxonomy shouldn’t be scary or overwhelming.
+But, it’s easy to see how one might get confused about how to classify content on a site.
+We’ll now discuss come common confusions about taxonomies.
+Most importantly, we’ll make sure you don’t fall into any traps.